jejjohnson/jbayesevt/notes/project.md

 For each of the proposed methods, we can train two models on two scenarios: one with anthropogenic effects and one without.

 ***
+### Foundations

+> We will reimplement part I in ([Philip et al, 2020](https://doi.org/10.5194/ascmo-6-177-2020)) where we look at some of the foundations of EVT and demonstrate how we can use modern PPLs for Bayesian inference.

+**What's Been Done**.
+The original paper looks at some of the standard probability distributions to model observation data.
+In particular, they look at temperature and precipitation.
+They looked at standard distributions like the Normal distribution as well as long tail distributions like the T-Student distribution.
+The most interesting was their investigation of extreme value distributions like the GEVD and the GPD.

+**Data Representation**.
+We will use the simplest data representation possible.
+We will spatially aggregate the observations, $y$, to get a time series.
+Then, we will assume the time series is IID.
+$$
+\begin{aligned}
+\mathcal{D} = \{ y_n \}_{n=1}^N, && &&
+y_n\in\mathbb{R}^{D_y}, && &&
+N = N_t
+\end{aligned}
+$$

+**Model Formulation**.
+We will use the standard Bayesian approach whereby we fit the observations to some staple distributions for extreme values.
+$$
+\begin{aligned}
+\text{Data Likelihood}: && &&
+\boldsymbol{y} &\sim p(\boldsymbol{y}|\boldsymbol{\theta}) \\
+\text{Prior}: && &&
+\boldsymbol{\theta} &\sim p(\boldsymbol{\theta})
+\end{aligned}
+$$
+We will also put priors on the parameters of the distribution, e.g., the mean, $\mu$, the scale, $\sigma$, and the shape, $\xi$.

+**What's Lacking**.
+They do not focus on the inference methods that can be used to find the parameters.
+As far as I see, there is no uncertainty quantification in the parameters.

+**Proposed Improvements**.
+We can add some Bayesian inference methods on these parametric models.
+We can use alternative inference methods like MCMC or approximate variational inference.
+This will give users more uncertainty quantification of the parameters found.
+We will use modern PPLs which will give users speed and reasonable scalability.
+They also implement a number of standard inference routines that should work out of the box.
+Some examples include MLE, MAP, Laplace Approximation, Variational Inference ([Wingate & Weber, 2013](https://doi.org/10.48550/arXiv.1301.1299), [Ranganath et al, 2013](https://doi.org/10.48550/arXiv.1401.0118)), MCMC, and HMC.
+We will also uphold strict reproducibility standards so that the broader community can engage in further developments of modeling extreme values using modern ML-inspired tools.

+***

 ### Safe Goal